xz0127/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list appointments
+1. User requests to list appointments.
-2. Nuudle shows the list of appointments
+2. Nuudle shows the list of appointments.
-3. User requests to delete an appointments
+3. User requests to delete an appointments.
-4. Nuudle deletes the appointment
+4. Nuudle deletes the appointment.

    Use case ends.